Rise-Vision/rise-component-cli/README.md

 - After creating your repository on GitHub and pushing your changes, you will need to tell CircleCI to build your project
 - Since we depend on checking out other projects, you will need to go to `Settings => Permissions => Checkout SSH Keys` and add a new user key.
 - To run e2e tests, you will need to create a branch prefixed with `e2e/`.
 After building the first time, e2e tests will fail because the expected screenshot has not been setup.
 You can grab the expected screenshot by opening the `test-e2e-electron-beta` workflow step, under the `containers` tab.
-This file will need to be uploaded to the `risevision-display-screenshots` with name matching the display ids previously created.
+This file will need to be uploaded to the `risevision-display-screenshots` bucket (Display Storage Buckets project) with name matching the display ids previously created.
 If you had `RYARGCAQHWQ3` and `3KDV24T9TGEX`, you will need to upload `RYARGCAQHWQ3.jpg` and `3KDV24T9TGEX.jpg` (both files are copies of the expected image previously downloaded).
 - Re running the tests should now succeeed.

 ### General branch naming conventions